-Inspired by these observations, the pseudo-octahedral iron(II)-oxoverdazyl compound [Fe(dipyvd)$_2$]$^{2+}$, with dipyvd = 1- isopropyl-3,5-dipyridil-6-oxoverdazyl (\textbf{1}) was considered as another prototype to be examined (see Figure~\ref{fig:molecule_intro})\cite{brook2018anelectron}.
-Magnetic and spectroscopic properties were reported in the literature and complemented by density functional theory-based calculations.
-Iron(II) being a spin-crossover metal ion, any intermediate crystal field should be appropriate to observe the coexistence of a $S_{Fe} = 0$ (low spin) and $S_{Fe} = 2$ (high spin).
-From the Fe-N bond distances values (\textit{ca.} 1.9 \AA), a low-spin iron center is expected and was indeed confirmed\cite{brook2018anelectron}.
-However, the $d^6$ Tanabe-Sugano diagram exhibits a crossing between excited triplet and quintet states (see Figure~\ref{fig:d6_TS_diagram}).
-Therefore, \textit{excited sate spinmerism} might be anticipated, with total spin states resulting from combinations of local $S_{Fe} = 1$ and $S_{Fe} = 2$.
-For all these reasons, \textit{ab initio} calculations were carried out to inspect the spectroscopy of compound \textbf{1} (shown in Figure~\ref{fig:molecule_intro}).
+Inspired by these observations, the pseudo-octahedral iron(II)-oxoverdazyl compound [Fe(dipyvd)$_2$]$^{2+}$, with dipyvd = 1- isopropyl-3,5-dipyridil-6-oxoverdazyl (\textbf{1}) was considered as another prototype to be examined (see Figure~\ref{fig:molecule_intro}).~\cite{brook2018anelectron} Magnetic and spectroscopic properties were reported in the literature and complemented by density functional theory-based calculations.
+Iron(II) being a spin-crossover metal ion, any intermediate ligand field should be appropriate to observe the coexistence of a $S_{Fe} = 0$ (low spin) and $S_{Fe} = 2$ (high spin).
+From the Fe-N bond distances values (\textit{ca.} 1.9 \AA), a low-spin iron center is expected and was indeed confirmed.~\cite{brook2018anelectron} As seen in Figure~\ref{fig:d6_TS_diagram}, the $d^6$ Tanabe-Sugano diagram exhibits a crossing between the excited triplet and excited quintet states.
+Therefore, a similar manifestation of spin states mixing observed in the ground state of cobalt(II) complex might appear in the excited states of this iron(II) analogue.
+Guided by this observation in the high-field regime, we thought that \textit{excited state spinmerism} might be anticipated, with total spin states resulting from combinations of local $S_{Fe} = 1$ and $S_{Fe} = 2$.
+For all these reasons, \textit{ab initio} calculations were carried out to inspect the energy spectrum of \textbf{1} (shown in Fig.~\ref{fig:molecule_intro}), dominated by local spins modifications.
+The examined energy window consists of spin states characterized by similar charge distributions, leaving out ligand-to-metal and metal-to-ligand charge transfer states.
 The eigen-states were constructed using localized molecular orbitals (LMOs) to allow for projections onto the local spin states of the metal and ligands, $S_{Fe}$ and $S_{L}$, respectively.